Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Deployment Case Studies

+Algorithm teams continually strive to enhance model performance by modifying the LLM architecture and incorporating new training data.
+However, this often introduces regressions.
 Firstly, algorithm teams generally modify position embeddings (PE), activation functions (ACT), and normalization operators (NORM), while preserving the core structure of the transformer. \autoref{tb:void-minority} illustrates the detected changes in $V_{minority}$ caused by these operator modifications during daily deployments.
-In this table, the parallel backbone is Megatron.
-The “Healthy” column represents a fully optimized training job, whereas the “-PE” column reflects changes in modifying the position embeddings.
+In this table, the parallel backend is Megatron.
+The \texttt{Healthy} column represents a fully optimized training job, whereas the \texttt{-PE} column reflects changes in modifying the position embeddings.
 Similarly, the other columns correspond to modifications of the respective operators.

 Since these modified operators are less critical and not instrumented by \sysname{}, $V_{minority}$ increases proportionally with their computational complexity.
 Our infrastructure team leverages \sysname{}’s detection of high $V_{minority}$ to develop targeted kernel implementations.
 Once optimized through techniques like kernel fusion, the job’s $V_{minority}$ returns to a normal level.
 In this process, \sysname{} eliminates the need for manual identification, thereby accelerating anomaly diagnosis.